 Congratulations to 20 CU Boulder researchers!

 As seen in the CU Boulder Today feature article titled 'New $20 million center to bring AI into the classroom', the National Science Foundation (NSF) held a press conference on August 25th announcing the funding for seven AI Institutes, including the Institute for Student-AI Teaming which will be hosted by ICS.
 It will explore the role that artificial intelligence may play in the future of education and workforce development—especially in providing new learning opportunities for students from historically underrepresented populations in Colorado and beyond.
 The aim of the Institute according to Sidney D'Mello, associate professor at ICS and the Department of Computer Science and Principal Investigator is "to advance a new science of teaming.
 We have a lot of knowledge of what makes effective human-human teams.
 The next phase is understanding what underlies effective human-agent teams.
 In our case, that means students, AI and teachers working together."
 Collaboration in the classroom improves learning effectiveness, yet teachers are challenged to facilitate all of the student interactions in the classroom.
-The research team will focus on how AI "partners", the paring of students with an AI tool, may improve collaboration and effective interactions in the classroom.
+The research team will focus on how AI "partners", the pairing of students with an AI tool, may improve collaboration and effective interactions in the classroom.

 Researchers will address three main challenges, referred to as 'Strands': first, work to develop new advancements in fundamental science of how machines process human language, gestures, and emotions (Strand 1).
 Next, the team will strive to better understand how students, AI and teachers can collaborate effectively in both classrooms and remote learning contexts (Strand 2).
 Last, researchers will go to classrooms in Denver Public Schools and other school partners—virtually, during the age of COVID-19—to work hand-in-hand with students and teachers to think up new technologies (Strand 3).